scrthq/supplychaindata.exchange/core.md

 We also recomment collecting metadata in order to do verification of the knowledge object, and this might include
 - A data issuer identifier, in order to follow up with the validity of the data
 - A timestamp, in order to keep track of version history

-> [!NOTE]
-> The Core Specification is still work in progress.
-Feedback is welcome!